Yet The prophet Amos writes as the words of God:

 (Amos 5)

-It is sthe very words that deny inclusive church,
+The very words of the songs deny inclusive church,

 We are thus called to worship in words we may not feel